Brussels Sprouts drizzled with freshly made oregano oil. Perfect for a side or a great main vegetarian dish over rice or quinoa.

 - 1 large garlic clove

-- Make the oregano oil by pulsing the olive oil, oregano, parsley, garlic, and salt in a food processor until the herbs are just little flecks of green.
+- Pulse ¾ a cup of extra virgin olive oil, ¼ a cup of oregano, ¼ a cup of parsley, 1 garlic clove , and ½ a teaspoon of salt in a food processor until the herbs are just little flecks of green.
 Season with more salt if needed, and set aside.

 - Heat 1 tablespoon of olive oil in your largest skillet over medium heat.
 Don't overheat the skillet, or the outsides of the brussels sprouts will cook too quickly.
 Place the sprouts in the pan flat side down (single-layer), sprinkle with a couple pinches of salt, cover, and cook for roughly 6 minutes; until the sprouts start to caramelize.
 Cut into or taste one of the sprouts to gauge whether they're tender throughout.
 If not, cover and cook for a few more minutes.